 Has technology changed the way we meet new people?
 If so, how?

 Conventional social networks like Facebook have altered meeting new people as well.
 The creators of it run algorithms that suggest new people to be added as friends.
-The suggestion can be based on multiple factors such as shared interest in films or music, similar occupation or educational background, even your location plays a role.
+The suggestion can be based on multiple factors, like shared interest in films or music, similar occupation or educational background, even your location plays a role.
 I guess this occasionally can give you a person who could become your soulmate, but to date I have had no such experience.

 What are some qualities that people often look for in a friend?

-Everyone has their criteria for what they look for in a friend, but some qualities are generally considered essential by many people.
+Everyone has their own criteria for what they look for in a friend, but some qualities are generally considered essential by many people.
 One of them has to be loyalty.
 A friend who stands by your side no matter how dire the situation is definitely one everyone needs.
-I think many had a moment in their lives when a supposedly loyal person disappears when things take a turning for the worse.
+I think many have had a moment in their lives when a supposedly loyal person disappears as soon as things take a turning for the worse.
 Nobody would want that to happen to them.

 Another important personal quality is honesty.
 Being honest can be tough.
 Imagine that you had to tell your friend that their fiancée is not a good fit for them.
-You know it for a fact but you also treasure your friend’s feelings.
-But ultimately you have to tell them the truth, being the honest person you are.
-That’s what they call brutal honesty I guess.
+You know it for a fact, but you also treasure your friend’s feelings.
+However, ultimately you have to tell them the truth, being the honest person you are.
+That’s what they call brutal honesty, I guess.

 Finally, a friend needs to be supportive.
-They have to encourage you do be your best self.
+They have to encourage you to be your best self.
 I believe that friends should push each other to punch above their own weight.

 How important is it for friends to have similar interests?

-I’d say its essential to become friends, but not necessary to stay friends.
+I’d say it is essential to become friends, but not necessary to stay friends.
 Common interests normally serve as a ground for people to gravitate towards one another.
-Similar doesn’t have to mean identical though – on the contrary, it would help if friends introduced each other to new hobbies.
-I met one of my best friends at a music festival, so our taste in music brought as together, but other than that we are poles apart as people.
+Similar doesn’t have to mean identical, though – on the contrary, it would help if friends introduced each other to new hobbies.
+I met one of my best friends at a music festival, so our taste in music brought as together, but other than that, we are poles apart as people.
 He later got me interested in hiking, doing something like that on my own would have never crossed my mind.
-I in turn encouraged him to take up playing the banjo.
-He ended up enjoying that profoundly and he is an avid player to this day.
+I, in turn, encouraged him to take up playing the banjo.
+He ended up enjoying that profoundly, and he is an avid player to this day.

 Family members